Gerbil1511/BrightFuturesProject/README.md

 - Dillon (our facilitator) for providing motivation and support during our course meetings and on Slack.

-- My family for providing neverending support to keep my confidence going and their critical feedback on absolutely nothing as they continously preaised mt progress over the two days!
+- My family for providing neverending support to keep my confidence going and their critical feedback on absolutely nothing as they continously praised my progress over the working days!

 <hr>
 <p align="right"><a href="#bright-futures">Back To Top</a></p>